Nancypatel1103/ComplianceClient/Elemprin-website-page/Elemprin-website-page.md

    - * Pricing and Packages

        - Q-6.
 How much do Elemprin's consulting services cost?
          Ans.
 Our pricing varies based on the service package and the scope of work.
-Each client needs their unique tailore solutions and budget contraint, we define custom service package for eacch of them
+Each client needs their unique tailored solutions and budget constraints, we define custom service packages for each of them

    - * Technical Details